kritgarb/Pokedex/README.md

 # Pokedex - Pokemon Api with ReactJs

-An application to display Pokemon anime statistics using the api publishes PokeApi
+A refactored project to display Pokémon anime statistics using the PokeApi public API

 ## Functionalities